Paperwork is designed to be as simple to install and use as possible.

 Next, you’ll want to apply optical character recognition (OCR).
 Here’s an image of Paperwork after applying OCR.

-There’s 3 icons near the top right corner of the scanned image.
+There are 3 icons near the top right corner of the scanned image.
 These icons let you copy the selected OCR text to the clipboard, edit the scan (more on that later), or delete the scanned page.

 Any comments about the accuracy of the OCR itself should be directed to Tesseract itself.
 Tesseract is a capable OCR engine with good accuracy although this is dependent on the quality of the image.
 Here’s our rating of Tesseract and other OCR Engines.